 11. "Alignment with ethos is the most important consideration when building or winnowing the faculty.
 Academic, scholarly, and ministerial qualifications for appointment to the faculty must be honoured, but never at the expense of alignment with the institution’s ethos."
 Robert W. Ferris, "The Work of a Dean."
 Evangelical Review of Theology (2008) 32:1, 65-73.

 12. "Deans have commented, not entirely in jest, that the job requires the intellectual breadth of Leonardo, the communication skill of Dale Carnegie, and the fortitude of Attila the Hun.
 Rare is the person who takes on an academic leadership position fully prepared.
 Theological school deans learning principally 'on the job.'"
 Jeanne P. McLean, "Professional Development for Chief Academic Officers.
 Academic Leadership: A Study of Academic Officers in Theological Schools.
 Academic Leadership: A Study of Academic Officers in Theological Schools.
 Monographs on Academic Leadership.
 November 1996.

 Israel Galindo is Associate Dean, Lifelong Learning at the Columbia Theological Seminary.
 Formerly he was Dean at the Baptist Theological Seminary at Richmond.
 With Rebecca Slough he led the 2013-2014 Wabash Colloquy for Theological School Deans.
-Galindo serves on the Advisory Committee of the Wabash Center and is available as consultant through the Center in the areas of curriculum development and assessment, leadership, and teaching and learning in theological education.
+Galindo serves on the Advisory Committee of the Wabash Center for Teaching and Learning in Theology and Religion.